 5.1 Delivery costs will be met from within existing resources with partners being expected to contribute.
-The resource implications of implementing a new model of governance and partnership working and the new community plan will require to be identified and considered as part of the development processes.
+The resource implications of implementing a new model of governance and partnership working will require to be identified and considered as part of the development processes.